DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 ``ID`` : The numeric ID (0-32767) of the output
 (You pick the ID & they are shared between Turnouts, Sensors and Outputs)

-``PIN`` : the pin number of the output to be controlled by the turnout object.
+``PIN`` : the pin number of the output to be controlled by the output object.
 For Arduino output pins, this is the same as the digital pin number.
-For servo outputs and I/O extenders, it is the pin number defined for the HAL device (if present), for example 100-115 for servos attached to the first PCA9685 Servo Controller module, 116-131 for the second PCA9685 module, 164-179 for pins on the first MCP23017 GPIO Extender module, and 180-195 for thesecond MCP23017 module.
+For servo outputs and I/O extenders, it is the pin number defined for the HAL device (if present), for example 100-115 for servos attached to the first PCA9685 Servo Controller module, 116-131 for the second PCA9685 module, 164-179 for pins on the first MCP23017 GPIO Extender module, and 180-195 for the second MCP23017 module.

 ``STATE`` : The state of the output (0=INACTIVE / 1=ACTIVE)